I’m running another one day introduction to permaculture!

 I garden several days a month on a large allotment plot, plus my garden at home (with help from 2 hens).
 I have a plant nursery and busy kitchen at home.
 I no longer use peat products, have never used slug pellets or insecticides, and still get delicious, nutritious food from the garden!

 I have held a Permaculture Design Certificate since 2017 and love sharing positive, practical solutions.
-My work as strategic communications coordinator for the Permaculture Association (Britain) means I have learned lots and been introduced to some truly inspiring people and projects over the past five years.
+My work in the last 5 years as strategic communications coordinator for the Permaculture Association (Britain) means I have learned lots and been introduced to some truly inspiring people and projects.

 I’m also human so don’t always eat homegrown vegetables and often binge watch TV boxsets using someone else’s Netflix login.